neaco helps young people from East Anglia with little or no experience of university to explore the world of higher education.

 Who we are

-Our consortium includes 5 universities and 8 further education colleges in East Anglia.
+Our consortium includes five universities and eight further education colleges in East Anglia.
 Together, we are working towards the government’s national aim of doubling the proportion of students from under-represented neighbourhoods progressing to higher education and degree level apprenticeships by 2020.

 What we do